flyingjohn/GraphSage_Cross_Modal_GCN/README.md

 # GraphSage_Cross_Modal_GCN
-Adaptive Semi-supervised Graph Convolutional Hashing Network For Large-Scale Cross-Modal Hashing.
+Adaptive Semi-supervised Graph Convolutional Hashing Network For Large-Scale Cross-Modal Retrieval.

 ### Overview
 Here we provide the implementation of our model in TensorFlow, along with all experimental datasets.
 The repository is organised as follows: